 I have been active on the speaking circuit for decades – concentrating on women’s health, scientific breakthroughs, and how best to communicate to patients and the public.
 I have presented to non-profit and hospital groups and have been a moderator for Fortune 500 company events.
 My strengths come from years of interviewing executives and scientists and breaking down complex medical issues for patients.
 I am a regular interviewer and moderator for Fortune’s Most Powerful Women Summits that are held every Fall.
 Today, with COVID sidelining many in-person events, I regularly moderate and interview via Zoom and other web forums.

-I currently serve on the boards of directors of two NASDAQ companies: Alkermes (NASDQ: ALKS) and Axonics (NASDAQ:AXNX).
+I currently serve on the boards of directors of three NASDAQ companies: Alkermes (NASDQ: ALKS), Axonics (NASDAQ:AXNX), and Lyra Theraputics (Nasdaq: LYRA).
 I am committed to governance in the biopharma and medical device arena and believe in this sector of the US economy.
 I also sit on the boards of two non-profit organizations – The Fair Food Network in Ann Arbor, MI, and the Two Rivers Gallery in Big Timber, MT.
 I just wrapped up a television project with Ann Curry as a senior producer for the crowdsourcing television program Chasing The Cure.